-The conversion rate is the percentage of visitors who complete a desired outcome, such as registering for an account, buying a product or downloading a white paper.
-By analysing your conversion rate for different pages and by continuous (e.g. temperature) and discrete variables (e.g. source of traffic) you can identify where pain points exist and what are the main factors that influence conversion.
+The conversion rate is the percentage of visitors who complete a primary objective of the website, such as registering for an account, buying a product or downloading a white paper.
+By analysing your conversion rate for different pages and by continuous (e.g. temperature) and discrete variables (e.g. source of traffic) you can identify where pain points exist and what are the main factors that influence conversions.

 Conversion rate strategy – 10 strategies for successful conversion rate optimization.